Baltimore's Enchanted Forest - A Storeybook Theme Park in Ruins

 Old Cottages at the Enchanted Forest

 Many of the structures at The Enchanted Forest were made of Celastic.
 Trade marked in 1926, Celastic was a material that could be stretched over wire forms or a frame.
 Plastic impregnated canvas was softened with acetone which made it easy to stretch and drape and mold over the forms.
 Celastic stuck to itself and dried quickly, creating a hard, weatherproof shield against the elements.

 Celastic was used to create forms for the theatrical and entertainment industries into the latter part of the 20th century.
 The production and usage of Celastic ended due to the toxicity of fumes that could cause neurological damage.

 Baltimore's Enchanted Forest Today

-Old King Cole still stands at the entrance to the shopping center, a reminder of what once was.
+For several years Old King Cole presided over the entrance to the shopping center, a reminder of what once was.
 The remaining part of the park reopened for a season in 1994, then closed for good in 1995.

 Today, The Enchanted Forest is recalled by many Baltimoreans with fond memories.
 Friends of the Enchanted Forest is a group on Facebook.

 A scene from John Water's film Crybaby , starring Johnny Depp and Ricki Lake, was shot at the Enchanted Forest in 1990.
 Scenes from the Enchanted Forest were interspersed with shots from Pennsylvania's Hershey Park.